 Each term, this section will be updated with the newest information regarding exams.
 You can also find information here on how to access exams, and how grading works at Columbia Law School.

-- Illness on the day of the exam.
-Any excuse granted on grounds of illness or other physical disability is conditioned upon receiving a satisfactory medical note within a reasonable time (one or two days, and no later than the end of the examination period).
+Any excuse granted on grounds of illness or other physical disability is conditioned upon receiving a satisfactory medical note from the attending physician.

 With a resolution passed in December 1994, the Faculty of Law established the grading system of A, B (both with plus and minus designations), C, F. In May 2008 the Faculty of Law passed a resolution adding the grade of W, to be recorded on the official transcript when students withdraw from a course after the close of the Law School’s official Change of Program period and through October 15 in the fall term and February 15 in the spring term.
 Some courses and clinics offer a grade of CR (credit) as an option, while other courses, and some research and writing categories, are graded as Credit/Fail.
 There are very few Credit/Fail courses at the Law School, and courses with this grading system will so indicate in their online descriptions.

 Work in Columbia University schools other than Law will be graded on the A-B-C-F scale.
 A minimum grade of C is required to earn credit in such offerings.
 For work undertaken while visiting at other Law Schools, both in the United States and abroad, a minimum grade of C is required to earn Law credit.